 Welcome to The National Irish Visual Arts Library

-The National Irish Visual Arts Library (NIVAL) is a public research resource dedicated to the documentation of 20th century and contemporary Irish visual art and design.
 NIVAL collects, stores and makes accessible for research an unparalleled collection of documentation about Irish art in all media.
-NIVAL’s collection policy includes Irish visual art from the whole island as well as Irish art abroad and non-Irish artists working in Ireland.
+NIVAL's collection policy includes Irish visual art from the whole island as well as Irish art abroad and non-Irish artists working in Ireland.
 Information is acquired on artists, designers, galleries, arts organisations and institutions, critics and other related subjects.
+The collection contains documentary material in all formats including books, catalogues, videos, slides, artists' papers and ephemera in print and digital format.

 National Irish Visual Arts Library